HERGC: Heterogeneous Experts Representation and Generative Completion for Multimodal Knowledge Graphs: Experiments

 \subsection{Ablation Studies}

-To verify the rationality of the HERGC design, we conduct an ablation study consisting of two parts: (1) ablation of modality-specific inputs to assess the contribution of each modality and the model’s ability to leverage multimodal information, and (2) ablation of key components within HERGC, including the design of each part of the retriever and the LLM predictor.
-The results of the ablation experiment on three datasets are shown in Table~\ref{tab:combined_ablation}.
+To verify the rationality of the HERGC design, we conduct an ablation study consisting of three parts: (1) ablation of modality-specific inputs to assess the contribution of each modality and the model’s ability to leverage multimodal information; (2) ablation of key components within HERGC, including the design of each part of the retriever and the LLM predictor; and (3) replacement of the default Tucker with alternative score functions (TransE, RotatE, and ComplEx).
+The results on three datasets are shown in Table~\ref{tab:combined_ablation}.

-For For modality ablation, we individually remove the textual, visual, and structural information.
+For modality ablation, we individually remove the textual, visual, and structural information.
 In all cases, performance declines, indicating that each modality contributes meaningfully to the model’s predictions and that HERGC effectively integrates multimodal information.

-For component ablation, we examine the impact of removing complex PHM experts, the GMU fusion module, and relation-awareness in the retriever, as well as embedding injection in the LLM predictor.
+For component ablation, we examine the impact of removing complex PHM experts, the RaGMU fusion module, and relation-awareness in the retriever, as well as embedding injection in the LLM predictor.
 Removing any of these components results in performance degradation, highlighting their importance.
 Notably, omitting the embedding injection also leads to a performance drop, indicating that incorporating exogenous fused multimodal embeddings enriched with graph context indeed enhances the LLM’s reasoning capability.
+Furthermore, the comparison of different scoring functions further validates the effectiveness of using TuckER.